BengalBots-LSU/knowledge.bengalbots.com/content/Projects/Misc/B²/Deeper Blue/Mechanical.md

 [Here are all the fusion files!](https://mylsu1602.autodesk360.com/g/projects/20240917805728881/data/dXJuOmFkc2sud2lwcHJvZDpmcy5mb2xkZXI6Y28ua1ZBUHBtUU1URjJvTktVXzNSM0ZuQQ)

-The bot is built around a 3d printed chassis
+The bot is built around a 3d printed chassis (165mm x 165mm).
+For V1, we opted to use PLA.
+After some hours in the Louisiana heat, we've decided that using PETG is wiser going forward.

+For the wheels, V1 used